Site Tools

 News items

-• We hope to have a video of Graham Duncan’s talk Agapanthus, Lachenalia and a lifetime spent at Kirstenbosch Botanical Garden: 1979 – 2024” available to SABG and NAAS members for viewing after the meeting.
-More details will follow when available.
+• A video of Graham Duncan’s talk Agapanthus, Lachenalia and a lifetime spent at Kirstenbosch Botanical Garden: 1979 – 2024” is available to SABG and NAAS members for viewing after the meeting.
+SABG members can email Richard for the link.
 [27 March 2025]

 • The new Haemanthus book from Dee Snijman is available online at https://www.sanbi.org/wp-content/uploads/2025/02/2025_Strelitzia48.pdf [Jon Evans, 13 March 2025]